adzcai/rlbook/book/6_pg/pg.md

 :::

-For some intuition: The typical gradient descent algorithm treats the parameter space as "flat", treating the objective function as some black box value.
+For some intuition: The typical gradient descent algorithm treats the parameter space as “flat”, treating the objective function as some black box value.
 However, in the case here where the parameters map to a *distribution*, using the natural gradient update is equivalent to optimizing over distribution space rather than distribution space.